Trusted WordPress tutorials, when you need them most.

 by experts

-How to Get Word Count Stats in WordPress (3 Ways)
+How to Get Word Count Stats in WordPress (3 Easy Ways)

-In this article, we will show you how you can show detailed word count stats in WordPress.
+In this article, we will show you how you to easily get word count stats in WordPress, step by step.

 Why Get Word Count Stats for Your WordPress Website?

-There are many reasons why you may want to get the word count for your WordPress website.
+There are many reasons why you may want to track the word count for your WordPress website.

-If you’re a freelance writer, then you may charge per word or your clients might have strict word count goals that you need to meet.
+If you are a freelance writer, then you may charge per word, or your clients might have strict word count goals that you need to meet.

 If you’ve added multiple authors to your WordPress blog, then monitoring their word count stats can help you identify the authors who are contributing the most to your website.

-This insight can help you manage your multi-author WordPress blog more efficiently.
-For example, you might reward the author who has the highest word count, or schedule meetings with any writers who are underperforming.
+This insight can help you manage your multi-author blog more efficiently.
+For example, you might reward the author with the highest word count or schedule meetings with underperforming writers.

-Even if you’re the only person working on a website, word count stats can still be interesting.
+Even if you are the only person working on a website, word count stats can still be interesting.
 By looking at how your word count changes over time, you may be able to spot patterns and ways to be more productive.

-Method 1.
-How to Check the Word Count on an Article in WordPress
+Method 1: Check the Word Count for an Article in WordPress

 The WordPress block editor makes it easy to see the word count for any page or post.